Azure/azure-rest-api-specs/specification/videoanalyzer/data-plane/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Azure video analyzer edge.
+This is the AutoRest configuration file for Azure Video Analyzer edge.

 These swaggers are used to generate the SDKs for Azure Video Analyzer.
 These SDKs are models only (no client) and customer would need to use IoT SDK to send direct method calls to IoT hub.
 These SDKs are not ARM based and doesn't do any REST calls. all operations are sent as direct methods on IoT hub.